rocketlaunchr/igo/README.md

 * Store the `igo` and generated `go` files in your git repository.

 #

 ### Legal Information

 The license is a modified MIT license.
-Refer to `LICENSE` file for more details.
+Refer to the `LICENSE` file for more details.

 **© 2018 PJ Engineering and Business Solutions Pty.
 Ltd.**